Ease Your Life By Knowing The Best Types of Knife Cuts

 What’s the difference between chopping and dicing?

-Chopping is cutting into big pieces, while dicing is making and cutting into small cubes.
+Chopping involves cutting into large pieces, while dicing means cutting into small, even cubes.

 Which knife is best for slicing vegetables?

-A sharp chef’s knife, like a Japanese chef's knife is your best friend here.
+A sharp chef’s knife, like a Japanese chef's knife, is your best friend for slicing vegetables.

 Intermediate Knife Cuts